natefinch/q/design-notes.md

 This is the specification for what is expected to be in a Q plugin manifest.
 These are the Go structs that would be used to generate the manifest.

 A note on Versions... versions are expected to match the following regular expression `[0-9].[0-9]+(.[0-9]+)?( [a-z]+)?`  i.e. major.minor[.patch] [tag] Where tag is something like "alpha" or "rc1".
-When versions are compared, they are compared by major, then minor, then patch.
+When versions are compared, they are compared by major, then minor, then patch (a missing patch is the same as patch level 0).
 An empty tag is considered higher than a non-empty tag.
 Otherwise, tags are compared lexigraphically, so rc1 > beta > alpha.
 Note that this means you have to be careful with tags, since beta2 > beta10.

 	type Manifest struct {
 		Name string 		// plugin name